SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/jasper.rst

 and version control those files to define the runs that you want to execute.

 The run description file is described in the :ref:`RunDescriptionFileStructure` section of the :ref:`project tools documentation <SalishSeaToolsDocs>`.
-The namelist are described in the `NEMO-3.4 Book`_.
+The namelists are described in the `NEMO-3.4 Book`_.

 .. _NEMO-3.4 Book: http://www.nemo-ocean.eu/content/download/21612/97924/file/NEMO_book_3_4.pdf